A tightly cropped photo of a woman working on a Mac in twilight

 How serious are you taking flexible working in your business?

-At the start of the COVID-19 pandemic with almost no warning at all, companies were forced to adapt to the Government’s mandate to introduce home-working, where possible.
-Initial teething issues with IT equipment and the like were quickly resolved, and companies who had previously had little to no flexibility in their working policies were given an opportunity to explore how home-working could be beneficial for them.
-We heard about some companies moving their entire systems and workforce online, and what would have taken some large institutions two years to roll out, took just two weeks.
-If 2020 taught us anything, it was to expect the unexpected and as it stands, while writing this in January 2021, the return to office life is mostly still on hold.
-Without a government mandate forcing a transition back to the office, companies have time to identify how they can use the lessons learnt during the pandemic to strike the right balance between managing the needs of the business and giving staff the flexibility that they crave.
-This is a time for business leaders to look at 2021 onwards and consider the following:-
+If 2020 taught us anything, it was to expect the unexpected and, as it stands, while writing this in January 2021, the return to office life is mostly still on hold.
+Without a government mandate forcing a transition back to the office, companies have time to identify how they can use the lessons learnt during the pandemic to strike the right balance between managing the needs of the business and providing flexibility to their staff.

 • Are you aware of what people have liked and disliked about working from home?